cosmos/interchain-security/docs/docs/adrs/adr-015-partial-set-security.md

     string chain_id = 1;
     // the provider address of the validator string provider_addr = 2;
+    // (optional) the consensus public key to use on the consumer optional string consumer_key = 3;
 }
 ```
 Note that in a Top N consumer chain, the top `N%` provider validators have to validate the consumer chain.